 Black Friday & Cyber Monday in Australia?

 Australian retailers are definitely reaping the benefits of adopting the Black Friday sale period, with November 2018 recording the highest online retail turnover to date, according to the Australian Bureau of Statistics (ABS).
 The ABS reports that overall Australian retail turnover rose 3.6% during Black Friday 2018 compared to the previous year.
+However, 2020 has seen a huge increase in online sales and this years’ Black Friday and Cyber Monday are likely to be the biggest ever.

 That’s a clear indication that Aussies love bargain hunting online.
 That’s somewhat of a contrast to the US, where the concept of ‘doorbuster’ sales are still popular – shoppers queue up outside brick-and-mortar stores and jostle for the best bargains.